Medicine Volunteer Projects in Cambodia

 Volunteering with Projects Abroad on a Medicine placement offers an excellent way to gain medical work experience.
 It will also provide you the opportunity to help people in some of the poorest medical institutions in the developing world.

 As a Medicine volunteer in Cambodia you will have the opportunity to gain a wide range of medical work experience in a variety of departments.
 These include General Medicine, Gynaecology/Maternity, Infectious Diseases, ENT, Obstetrics, Psychiatric ward, Neurology, Pneumology, Oncology, Urology, ICU, Ophthalmology, Stomatology, Emergency (requires at least 6 years medical training) and Surgery (requires at least 3 years medical training).
-We sometimes run medical outreach projects in orphanages where free medical checkups are given to the children.
+We sometimes run medical outreach projects in care centres where free medical checkups are given to the children.

 - Placement location: Phnom Penh